Travyanoi/DSA/README.md

-# DSA
-Data Structures and Algorithms
+# Data Structures and Algorithms
 My simple realizations of the algorithms